 How many EV a day you get?

-It is to be mentioned again that this estimation is based on many factors, mainly the location, network reliability and support, tariff, marketing, and affiliations to the UIO (Units in Operation).
+It is to be mentioned again that this estimation is based on many factors, mainly the location, network features, reliability and support, tariff, marketing, and affiliations to the UIO (Units in Operation).

 3 BYD and 2 Leaf .
 2 charging simultaneously, 3 waiting.